cnrd-dev/sparkify-data-model-postgress/README.md

 ## Data model

 Data was normalized into a start schema with fact and dimention tables in order to use data for the analysis but also reuse data for future analysis.
+On the `songplays` table, there is only one row that mathces both `song_id` and `artist_id` as the provided dataset is only a subset of the larger dataset.

 ![Data model](images/diagram.png)